PayButton/paybutton-server/README.md

 ##### proSettings.standardDailyEmailLimit
 ```
 type: number | "Inf"
-default: true
+default: 5
 ```
 > How many emails can a standard user send daily.

 ##### proSettings.proDailyEmailLimit
 ```
 type: number | "Inf"
-default: true
+default: 20
 ```
 > How many emails can a PayButton Pro user send daily.

 ##### proSettings.standardAddressesPerButtonLimit
 ```
 type: number | "Inf"
-default: true
+default: 5
 ```
 > How many addresses can a standard Pro user add for a single button.

 ##### proSettings.proAddressesPerButtonLimit
 ```
 type: number | "Inf"
-default: true
+default: "Inf"
 ```
-> How many addresses can a PayButton Pro user add for a single button
+> How many addresses can a PayButton Pro user add for a single button.

 ---